Table of contents

 Aparigraha (ah-PA-ree-GRA-ha) is “non-grasping on all sides” in a direct translation from Sanskrit.
-It is frequently translated as non-attachment or non-possessiveness.
+However, it is frequently translated as non-attachment or non-possessiveness.

 This is an interesting topic for us in the Western World.
 We live in a very capitalist society, where most of us are constantly working and pushing for the next cool gadget, promotion, or life milestone.
-Aparigraha is about both not attaching ourselves to a particular outcome, and also gratitude and enjoying the present moment.
-If we are focused on the next thing in the future, we often miss out on what is right in front of us.
+Aparigraha is about both not attaching ourselves to a particular outcome.
+It is also about gratitude and enjoying the present moment.
+Generally, if we are focused on the next thing in the future, we often miss out on what is right in front of us.
 This does not mean we should not put forth our best efforts or pursue things that make us happy, but the key is to focus on the present and actually experience and appreciate each moment.

 Today’s Daily Yogi Practice is to make a list of 5 things you are grateful for in your life, right now.
 Need some ideas?
 They can be big or small.
 You may be grateful for physical things like your health or your long hair or your home or your beautiful garden.
-You may be grateful for your family or friends or pets.
+Perhaps you are most grateful for your family or friends or pets.
 You may be proud of something you accomplished or positive personal traits like humor or loyalty.
-You may be grateful for past learning experiences or positive changes you see in yourself or the world.
-Or, these are tough times.. if you are proud for getting out of bed or taking a shower, or putting on pants for your zoom meeting, then celebrate small victories!
+Or, maybe you are grateful for past learning experiences or positive changes you see in yourself or the world.
+Moreover, these are tough times.. if you are proud for getting out of bed or taking a shower, or putting on pants for your zoom meeting, then celebrate small victories!
 This practice is about finding the joy and blessings in the moment.
-Focus your attention to positivity and abundance already in your life, rather than putting off your happiness for something in the future.
+Therefore, focus your attention to positivity and abundance already in your life, rather than putting off your happiness for something in the future.

 Please comment to share how this exercise made you feel, or feel free to share your list!
 Always remember, be kind!